captain-haddock17/Advent_of_Code_2021/README.md

 Alire (`alr`) needs to be initialized through a first `alr build` command.
 This completes `~/.config/alire/config.toml` file.

-To select the working Ada 2022 compiler:
+To select the working Ada 2022 (WIP) compiler:

 * `alr toolchain --select`
   * and select `gnat_external=2021.0.0 [Detected at /opt/gnat-ce-2021/bin/gnat]`